abpframework/abp/docs/en/UI/Angular/Card-Component.md

 The ABP Card Component is a wrapper component for the Bootstrap card class.
 It supports all features which Bootstrap card component provides.

-ABP Card Component has three main components, `CardHeader` Component, `CardBody` Component and `CardFooter` Component.
+ABP Card Component has three main components, `CardHeader`, `CardBody` and `CardFooter`.
 These components have their own class and style inputs

 |Component |Selector         |Input Properties                    |
 |--------- |-----------------|------------------------------------|